jdweitz/Drell-Yan-VEGAS-D/README.md

 # Drell Yan Production with VEGAS (D)
 ## Sonata Simonaitis-Boyd, Jason Weitz, Juan Diego Draxl Giannoni

-The files below contain our implementations and solution for Problem A, B, analytic comparison, parameter optimization.
+The files below contain our implementations and solutions for Problem A, B, analytic comparison, parameter optimization.

-Run `MC_VEGAS` to implement the standard acceptance rejection method
+Run `MC_VEGAS` to implement the standard acceptance rejection method and VEGAS method.

 Run `drell_yan_run.ipynb` to implement the parameter optimization.